Let’s say you’re using free Gmail accounts for business email communication. Your email addresses may resemble one or more of these:

-Keep in mind that Google Drive is also a cloud backup alternative to services such as Dropbox.
+Remember that Google Drive is a cloud backup alternative to services such as Dropbox.
 You could create a company policy that requires employees to back up their local PC or Mac files to the company’s Google Drive.

-If, for example, you decided to terminate an employee, you would have full access to all their business files.
+If, for example, you decided to terminate an employee, you would have full access to all that person’s business files.

 3. Document Sharing

-It’s easier to share documents with your team when you’re all on the same Google Workspace account.
+Sharing documents with your team is easier when you’re all on the same Google Workspace account.
 For example, if you wanted to give all employees view-only access to a Google Doc, that can be accomplished with just a few clicks.

 4. Group Email Addresses

 Above, we referenced the example email address email@example.com.
-You can easily route emails sent to that type of address to multiple people or to a customer service system such as Zendesk, Freshdesk or Salesforce.
+You can easily route emails sent to an address like this to multiple people or a customer service system such as Zendesk, Freshdesk, or Salesforce.